Matthew Bingley: Club career

-1997 saw Bingley move outside Australia for domestic football for the first time, signing with J1 League club Vissel Kobe in Japan.
-In the 1997 and 1998 season, Bingley made 24 appearances, and scored two goals.
+1997 saw Bingley move outside Australia for domestic football for the first time, with Zenith Sports and Event Management engineering his signing with J1 League club Vissel Kobe in Japan.
+In the 1997 and 1998 season, Bingley became the second-highest paid Australian player worldwide, and made 24 appearances, and scored two goals.
 Remaining in Japan, he transferred to JEF United Ichihara, also in J1 League.
 Bingley played 11 matches for JEF United in 1998 before returning home in time for the launch of new Sydney NSL club Northern Spirit FC towards the end of the year.

 Bingley was a regular starting player with the Spirit, and made 60 appearances in his three seasons with the club.
 Poor finishing positions for the team in 1999–2000 and 2000–01 however, saw Bingley sign with Newcastle United prior to the start of the 2001–02 season.
 The move initially proved a success for Bingley, as he played in 27 of Newcastle's 29 league matches, and the team finished 2nd on the competition ladder.
 Losses to Perth Glory and Olympic Sharks, though, saw Newcastle fail to reach the Grand Final.
 Continuing with the club for 2002–03, Bingley missed just six matches during the season as Newcastle again reached the finals series.
 The team managed just two wins in the Championship Round, and Bingley signed with eventual Champions Perth Glory for the following season.

 Bingley made 26 appearances for Perth in the 2003–04 season, as they topped the Premiership table by six points over Parramatta Power.
 He played the full 98 minutes in Perth's 1–0 sudden-death extra time win over Parramatta in the Grand Final, securing the last ever NSL Championship.
 Like many Australian football players at the time, Bingley moved to Malaysia at the closure of the NSL to play with Pahang in the newly formed Malaysian Super League.
 Despite winning the inaugural premiership, Bingley shortly returned to Australia to captain Central Coast United in the 2004–05 NSWPL.